-In presentations, he shares compelling examples of organizations and industries putting big data to use and tells stories about how it has led to profoundly surprising insights and advances.
-He offers three shifts in today’s use of data and why more messy data shows what people need to know, even if it does not show the why.
-An upbeat and thought-provoking speaker, Mayer-Schönberger engages his audience by letting them experience big data’s potential.
+In presentations, he shares compelling examples of organizations and industries putting AI and data to use and tells stories about how it has led to profoundly surprising insights and advances - as well as presenting new challenges.
+An upbeat and thought-provoking speaker, Mayer-Schönberger engages his audience by letting them experience data’s potential.

-His best-selling book, Big Data, tackles what big data is, how it will change lives, and what we can do to protect ourselves from its hazards.
-Mayer-Schönberger argues that big data analytics are revolutionizing the way people see and process the world – and each other.
+Earlier, in Reinventing Capitalism Mayer-Schönberger wrote about how to rekindle innovation in the shadow of market-concentration among digital platforms - and how data-rich markets (if done right) will supersede the money-based markets we know.
+His international bestseller Big Data, tackles how the utilization of data through AI and advanced statistics will change lives, and what we can do to protect ourselves from its hazards.
+Mayer-Schönberger argues that data analytics are revolutionizing the way people see and process the world – and each other.
 Of the book, Forbes said, “What I’m certain about is that Big Data will be the defining text in the discussion for some time to come.”
-His other best-selling book, Delete, which has won several awards, looks at the surprising phenomenon of perfect remembering in the digital age and reveals the importance of humans’ capacity to forget.
+His book, Delete, which has won several awards, looks at the surprising phenomenon of perfect remembering in the digital age and reveals the importance of humans’ capacity to forget.
 While digital technology empowers people as never before, the perfect record it creates holds unforeseen consequences.

 Vast Expertise.
 Viktor Mayer-Schönberger founded Ikarus Software and developed Virus Utilities, which became the best-selling Austrian software product.
 The recipient of numerous awards for innovation and entrepreneurship, he was voted “Top Five Software Entrepreneur in Austria” in 1991 and Salzburg’s “Person of the Year” in 2000.
 In 1998, he joined Harvard University, where he taught at the John F. Kennedy School of Government for 10 years.
 After three years at Lee Kuan Yew School of Public Policy at the National University of Singapore, he joined the Oxford Internet Institute.
 Mayer-Schönberger has chaired the Rueschlikon Conference on Information Policy in the New Economy and is also the co-founder of the SubTech conference.